zekeriyasari/Causal.jl/docs/src/manual/connections/port.md

 isconnected(op2[5], ip22[3])
 ```

-## Data Flow through Ports
+## Data Flow Through Ports
-Data flow through the ports is very similar to the case in pins(see [Data Flow through Pins](@ref) for information about data flow through pins).
+Data flow through the ports is very similar to the case in pins(see [Data Flow Through Pins](@ref) for information about data flow through pins).
 Running tasks must be bound to the links of pins of the ports for data flow through the ports.

 Let us construct an `Outport` and an `Inport`, connect them together with links and perform data transfer from the `Outport` to the `Inport` through the links.
 ```@repl port_example_1